Kevin Grix writes a guest blog post

 It seems that we are a nation built upon a love for retail therapy.
 Shopping on the high street is an ever popular leisure activity and even when we are relaxing at home it’s possible to purchase via our laptops, tablets and smart phones with delivery direct to our doors.
-In recent weeks issues such as Sunday trading hours and the impact of a ‘Brexit’ on the high street have been featured in the news, helping to illustrate the impact that shopping has on our daily lives.
+There are always issues such as Sunday trading hours, online shopping, deliveries and the impact of a ‘Brexit’ on the high street in the news, helping to illustrate the impact that shopping has on our daily lives.

 All of us are consumers and at one point or another it’s inevitable that we’ll feel let down with a product that we have purchased or a service that we have received.